 Mr. Xing Liu has served as our director since January 2011.
 Mr. Liu was elected to our board of directors by Sequoia Entities under the provisions of our amended and restated shareholders' agreement.
 Mr. Liu is a managing director of Sequoia Capital China.
-Prior to joining Sequoia Capital China in 2007, Mr. Liu had over nine years of work experience in investment banking, technology and product development and consulting at Merrill Lynch, Xerox and GlobalSight, respectively.
-Mr. Liu currently serves on the board of directors of numerous Sequoia Capital China portfolio companies.
+Prior to joining Sequoia Capital, Mr. Liu had over nine years of work experience in investment banking, technology and product development and consulting at Merrill Lynch, Xerox and GlobalSight, respectively.
 Mr. Liu received a master's degree in computer engineering from Syracuse University, an MBA degree from The Wharton School of the University of Pennsylvania and a bachelor's degree in management information systems from Fudan University.

-Mr. Nanyan Zheng has served as our independent director since March 2012.
-Mr. Zheng is currently the chief executive officer of 7 Days Groups Holdings Ltd., a leading national economy hotel chain based in China and listed on the NYSE.
+Mr. Nanyan Zheng will serve as our independent director immediately prior to the effectiveness of our registration statement on Form F-1, of which this prospectus is a part.
+Mr. Zheng is currently the chief executive officer of 7 Days Groups Holdings Ltd., a leading national economy hotel chain based in China and listed on the New York Stock Exchange.
 Mr. Zheng co-founded 7 Days Groups Holdings Ltd. and has been serving as its chief executive officer since October 2004.
 From 2000 to October 2004, Mr. Zheng worked for Ctrip.com International Ltd., a NASDAQ-listed company and a leading travel service provider in China, and served as vice president and general manager of southern China, and later as vice president of marketing in charge of national marketing.
 During 2001, Mr. Zheng also worked for the computer center of the Economic and Trade Commission of Guangdong Province.
 Mr. Zheng received a bachelor's degree from Sun Yat-Sen University in China.

-Ms. Kathleen Chien has served as our independent director since March 2012.
+Ms. Kathleen Chien will serve as our independent director immediately prior to the effectiveness of our registration statement on Form F-1, of which this prospectus is a part.
 Ms. Chien is currently the chief operating officer and acting chief financial officer of 51job, Inc., a NASDAQ-listed provider of integrated human resource services in China, and an independent director of ChinaCache International Holdings Ltd., a NASDAQ-listed provider of content and application delivery network services in China.
 Ms. Chien joined 51job, Inc. in 1999 and served as its chief financial officer from 2004 to March 2009.
 Prior to joining 51job, Inc., Ms. Chien worked in the financial services and management consulting industries, including three years with Bain & Company in Hong Kong and two years with Capital Securities Corp. in Taiwan.
 During her tenure at Bain & Company, Ms. Chien was a consultant to a number of companies on strategic and marketing issues, including entry into the Chinese market and achieving cost and operating efficiencies.
 While at Capital Securities Corp., Ms. Chien completed a number of equity and equity-linked transactions, enabling Taiwanese companies to raise significant capital from the international capital markets.
 Ms. Chien received her bachelor's degree in economics from the Massachusetts Institute of Technology and an MBA degree from the Walter A. Haas School of Business at University of California, Berkeley.